na-na-hi/renget/archive/vpmdclover.md

 -Maybe put the writing section in a different page and make it multiple pages; i.e, page 1: Pre gathering to Pre Enter the Federation, page 2: Post Enter the Federation to next collab writing (pending)
 -This is optional and only if the authors are cool about it, would it possible to combine the **completed** multi-part stories into one entry in order to reduce cluttering. i.e The Teams Team Up pt.1, pt.
 2, pt.
 3 to The Teams Team Up (all combined in one rentry).
 Then again, it's a bit of a gray area since there's also sequels which are not the same thing and... (pending)
 -Rentry page archive needs update. (pending)
--Should the character based stories like Margaret the Lilligant be under Debby's as authorship?
-Because I think it's a bit redundant. (not yet discussed)
--What to do with the Expedition suggest doc (not yet discussed)